CAT-05 Flight: Class D to Class D with En-Route Flight Following Pickup

 - Fly from KSMX to KBFL.

-- While airborne pick up traffic advisories to KBFL.
+- Shortly after departure pick up traffic advisories to KBFL from Santa Barbara Approach.

 - Inform ATC on initial contact at KSMX that you are performing the CAT-5 Rating.